rienkkk/awesome-matter/README.md

 people who want to contribute to it.
 We have set up a separate document containing our [Contribution Guidelines](https://github.com/rienkkk/awesome-matter/blob/main/.github/contributing.md).

-The original setup of this awesome list is by [Rienk Koenders](https://twitter.com/RienkKoenders).

 ## Trademark Legal Notice

 This Awesome list is not created, developed, affiliated, supported, maintained